itchio/butler/butlerd/generous/docs/README.md

 </div>

-## Wharf Category
+## Publish Category

-### Wharf.Push (client request)
+### Publish.Push (client request)

 <p>
 <p>Pushes a new build to itch.io for a given target+channel.
 Heavy lifting
-(walk, diff, upload) runs in a <code>butler push</code> worker subprocess that butlerd spawns; butlerd brokers progress over WharfPushProgress notifications and kills the worker if the RPC&rsquo;s context is cancelled.</p>
+(walk, diff, upload) runs in a <code>butler push</code> worker subprocess that butlerd spawns; butlerd brokers progress over PublishPushProgress notifications and kills the worker if the RPC&rsquo;s context is cancelled.</p>

-<p>For a no-side-effects &ldquo;what would change?&rdquo; preview, call Wharf.PushPreview
+<p>For a no-side-effects &ldquo;what would change?&rdquo; preview, call Publish.PushPreview
 instead.</p>

 </p>